IsaacGonzalez03/IsaacGonzalez03/README.md

 ### Currently learning Angular and NgRX!

+### I was participating in my companies Dev training for the past 3 months!
+It was awesome and I learned a lot!

 ### Feel free to message me about projects and or my hobbies down below - email/linkedin

 # Contact Info